common-fate/docs-archive/docs/granted/usage/profile-registry.md

 granted registry add -name <registry_name> -url <repository_url>
 ```

-Here, flag `-name` or it's alias `-n` is required to identify the registry.
+Here, flag `-name` or its alias `-n` is required to identify the registry.

 The `granted.yml` file identifies AWS config files to be synced to Granted's Profile Registry.
 These config files must exist in the repository; paths pointing outside the repository such as `../config` are not permitted.
 Multiple config files are allowed and are merged together when syncing your local config file to the repository.